 log to calculate log returns in addition to pandas

 Volatility plays an important role in trading and financial model forecasting.
 Next to directly modeling high–frequency returns, intra–day returns are also used to construct lower–frequency daily volatility measures, known as realized volatility.
-The application of volatility has tremendously risen due to the availability of high-frequency data and computational resources.
+The application of volatility has tremendously increased due to the availability of high-frequency data and computational resources.

-Technical definition: Realized volatility is the daily standard deviation of log returns of an underlying asset, index, instrument, security, or ETF, over a defined period, with an assumed mean of zero.
+Technical definition: Realized volatility is the daily standard deviation of log returns of an underlying asset, index, instrument, security, or ETF over a defined period with an assumed mean of zero.

-The formula for realized volatility:
+The formula for realized volatility is:

 sum and pandas

 def realized_volatility(series): series = np.log(series).diff() return np.sqrt(np.sum(series**2)) df.groupby(df.index.date).agg(realized_volatility)